HalosGhost/ailur/README.rst

 Configure and Run
 -----------------

-The configuration file is `config.lua` and should be updated before running the bot.
+The configuration file is :bash:`config.lua` and should be updated before running the bot.
 To start the bot run:

 .. code:: bash